WenshuaiJiangCorn/sl-experiment-wj/README.md

 to accept one of the supported commands.
 All supported commands are printed to the terminal as part of the runtime initialization.

-#### Supported vr-maintenance commands
+Supported vr-maintenance commands:
 1.  `open`.
 Opens the water delivery valve.
 2.  `close`.
 Closes the water delivery valve.
 3.  `close_10`.
 Closes the water delivery valve after a 10-second delay.
 4.  `reference`.
 Triggers 200 valve pulses with each pulse calibrated to deliver 5 uL of water.
-This command is used to check whether the valve calibration data stored in the project_configuration.yaml of the project specified when calling the runtime command is accurate.
-This is done at the beginning of each training or experiment day.
+This command is used to check whether the valve calibration data stored in the system_configuration.yaml file is accurate.
+This should be done at the beginning of each day the system is used to acquire data.
 The reference runtime should overall dispense ~ 1 ml of water.
+If the reference procedure does not dispense the expected volume of water, the system needs to be recalibrated.
 5.  `calibrate_15`.
-Runs 200 valve pulses, keeping the valve open for 15-milliseconds for each pulse.
+Runs 200 valve pulses, keeping the valve open for 15 milliseconds at each pulse.
 This is used to generate valve calibration data.
 6.  `calibarte_30`.
 Same as above, but uses 30-millisecond pulses.
 7.  `calibrate_45`.
 Same as above, but uses 45-millisecond pulses.
 8.  `calibrate_60`.
 Same as above, but uses 60-millisecond pulses.
 9.  `lock`.
 Locks the running wheel (engages running-wheel break).
 10. `unlock`.
 Unlocks the running wheel (disengages running wheel break).

-11. `maintain`.
-Moves the HeadBar and LickPort to the predefined VR maintenance position stored inside non-volatile Zaber device memory.
-12. `mount`.
-Moves the HeadBar and LickPort to the predefined animal mounting position stored inside non-volatile Zaber device memory.
-This is used when checking the cranial windows of newly implanted animals.
-13. `image`.
-Moves the HeadBar and LickPort to the predefined brain imaging position stored inside non-volatile Zaber device memory.
-This is used when checking the cranial windows of newly implanted animals.
-14. `snapshot`.
-Generates a snapshot of the Zaber motor positions, Mesoscope positions, and the screenshot of the cranial window.
-This saves the system configuration for the checked animal so that it can be reused during future training and experiment runtimes
+### Step 4: Acquiring Data

 ### sl-lick-train
 Runs a single lick-training session.
 All animals in the Sun lab undergo a two-stage training protocol before they start